Hero

 201-02-002

-Toshiaki Taoka - Nagoya University Graduate School of Medicine, Nagoya, Japan
+Toshiaki Taoka - Nagoya University, Nagoya, Japan

 10:15 - 10:25